 Social media platform provides a numerous number of followers searching for products and services.
 This becomes an effective way of selling businesses where one will have the capacity to create quality leads that might be changed over into buying customers easily.
 The more start-ups engage with them on the social platform the more the customers will associate with the brand.

 Social networks not only help users to communicate while keeping aside the social and local boundaries, but it also encourages that user-generated content is shared easily.
-This being said, a business community becomes as important as customers.
+Having said this, a business community becomes as important as customers.
 Having a large number of followers on the blog and website makes it a better position for building a brand strong.

-Social media tool gives freedom to analyze and optimize the content to go.
-Not only is it learning curve for startups but they also learn from others mistakes.
+Social media tool gives freedom to analyse and optimize the content to go.
+Not only is it learning curve for start-ups but they also learn from others mistakes.
 One can get insights into what their competitors are up to and what is working for them.

 It has been an interesting transformation over a few years that have occurred in the world of business where companies are spending maximum resources to be incorporated into making the connections on social media platforms rather than wasting their time on traditional marketing.
 A recent survey on the internet says that nearly 50% of the surveyed businesses are utilizing more of their time on social media marketing, while 55% of them are using it for generating lead and engaging their customers.
 In short, social media is a golden ticket for start-ups where one can let customers be aware of their existence with lesser problems.